Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Montones Beach.
 A sandy beach protected by a large rock island.
 It’s a popular spot to snorkel and lounge onshore, especially for those staying at the beach’s colorful rental cottages.

-Pozo De Jacinto.
+Pozo de Jacinto.
 A cliffside plateau with jagged rock formations and a large seaside cave.
 Waves crash into the cave, spraying mist into the air during large swells.

 Mirador Paseo Tablado.
 An elevated boardwalk meandering over steep sand dunes and through a pine forest.
-Its located between Jobos Beach and Montones Beach.
+It's located between Jobos Beach and Montones Beach.

 Jobos Mojito Beach Bar & Restaurant.
-A cliffside restaurant with panoramic views overlooking the Jobos Beach and the Atlantic Ocean.
+A cliffside restaurant with panoramic views overlooking Jobos Beach and the Atlantic Ocean.
 A chalkboard menu above the bar lists over 30 different types of mojitos.
 We ordered tamarind and passion fruit mojitos along with veggie paella for dinner from a menu including fried seafood, burgers and mofongo.

 La Playa